(c) Connecticut Explored Inc. 2003 Nov/Dec/Jan 2004

-This letter, from Cross to his wife Abby, in the collection of John Motley.
+This letter, from Cross to his wife Abby, was in the collection of John Motley at the time of publication.
 A number of Cross’s letters are also in the collection of the Connecticut Historical Society (see the Connecticut Historical Society Bulletin 60, Summer/Fall 1995.
 [Editor’s note: punctuation has been added and spelling standardized to facilitate readability.]

 Nov 3d, 1864

 Your letter found me all well and I hope these few lines will find you enjoying the same blessings.
 I hear nothing but bad news all the time except some times I hear good news about the war.